area9innovation/flow9/tools/dsl/readme.md

 first, second and third for tuples, and so on.
 There is a mechanism to define these, and there is a small common library in `dsl_runtime_common.flow` that is often used.

-# Future plans

-- Improve debugging of language extensions.
-Right now, it is hard to figure out why a parser, rewrite rule or lowering does not work.
-- Add DSL for type checking
-- Add DSL for test cases for all of the above
-- Add DSL for grammar rewriting
-- Add DSL for macros/compile evaluation
-- Add DSL for layout

 # Languages

 We have a bunch of languages implemented: